kelloggm/cs-490-website/revised-project-plan.md

 * Is assigned to a sprint
 * There are no obvious constraint violations (tasks that logically must happen before others should be scheduled before them)
 * There are no "Large" tasks scheduled in sprint 0
-* Tasks scheduled to be completed before 3/7 have an update as to their status, and the work breakdown is updated to reflect the result of these tasks.
+* Tasks scheduled to be completed before the revised plan is due have an update as to their status, and the work breakdown is updated to reflect the result of these tasks.